bruno-sitecore/Sitecore.Demo.XmCloud.PlaySummit/CustomComponents.md

 Tweak the markup and styling of your component.
 You can simply refresh your browser to see changes locally.

-As you make significant changes, you can push your changes to GitHub and trigger a deployment to make your latest changes.
+As you make significant changes, you can push your changes to GitHub and trigger a deployment to make your latest changes available in the remote XM Cloud environment.

 ### 8) Configure SXA Styles (optional)